Bicycle Helmet Program

 The Bluebikes Income Eligible Program allows residents who qualify to use Bluebikes for $50 for a year of riding or $5 for 30 days of riding.
 Your membership will include unlimited 60-minute trips and a Bicycle Benefits sticker.

 Residents who are income-eligible or participate in the following assistance programs qualify for the membership:

 - Public Housing (e.g. Boston, Brookline, Cambridge, or Somerville Housing Authorities)

-Sign up for the Income Eligible program with the Mayor's Health Line (Call to make an appointment at 617-534-5050) and receive a bicycle helmet from our program.
+Sign up for the Income Eligible program with the Mayor's Health Line (617-534-5050) and receive a bicycle helmet from our program.
 Learn more about the Income Eligible Program at: https://www.bluebikes.com/pricing/income-eligible-program

 Bicycling Rules of the Road

-- Massachusetts law requires any person under 17 years old to wear a helmet while riding a bicycle, a skateboard, a scooter, or in-line skating.
+- Massachusetts law requires any person under 17 years old to wear a helmet while riding a bicycle, a skateboard, a scooter, or in-line skates.